-Landing an interview at a huge company can seem quite daunting, but how do you do that if you don’t have any personal connections?
+Landing a tech interview at a huge company can seem quite daunting, but how do you do that if you don’t have any personal connections?
 The answer as you already know is your technical resume.
 This is your opportunity to show HR or recruiters you meet enough criteria for them to call you for an initial screening.

 With that being said, a study done shows that recruiters initially spend only 6 seconds on each resume.
 This is not always followed, but it’s a great rule of thumb to live by.
 Humans’ attention span is short and technical resumes need to be visually pleasing, and easy on the eyes to find the key highlights.